francesco-innocenti/francesco-innocenti.github.io/_posts/2025-08-01-In-Context-Learning-Demystified.md

->  📖 **TL;DR**: *the output of a transformer taking some context and query as input is equivalent to the output of the same transformer with weights updated by the context and taking only the query as input.*
+>  📖 **TL;DR**: *the output of a transformer taking some context and query as input is equivalent to the output of the same transformer with weights updated by the context and with only the query as input.*

 Researchers at Google recently published a really cool result [[1]](#1) that goes a long way towards understanding the popular phenomenon of **in-context